OGStudio/local-host-access/README.md

 ## Notes

+* On POSIX hosts LHA uses `stat -L` command to detect if symbolic link points to a regular file or directory
 * In case of build problems try to leave only one subproject included in `settings.gradle.kts` like this:

 ```